Brexit case to continue to European court after appeal bid rejected - Gibraltar Chronicle

-The European Court of Justice will be asked if the UK can unilaterally stop Brexit after the UK Government was refused an appeal by Scotland’s highest court.
+The European Court will be asked if the UK can unilaterally stop Brexit after the UK Government was refused an appeal by Scotland’s highest court.

 The Court of Session in Edinburgh ruled in September to refer the question of whether the UK can unilaterally revoke its Article 50 request to leave the European Union to the Court of Justice of the EU (CJEU) after a case brought by a cross-party group of politicians.